reactive-elements/reactive-elements/README.md

 Nesting
 -------
-Original content of a custom element is injected to component as ```this.props._content```.
+Original children of a custom element is injected to component as ```this.props._children```.

 ```html
 <my-react-component>Hello world</my-react-component>
 ```

-In this case props._content is equal to "Hello world".
+In this case props._children is equal to "Hello world".

 Handling attributes change
 --------------------------